Xaristrike/TheSatiricalScrollNewsletter/README.md

 ### The Satirical Scroll Free Newsletter

- - Contains 3 articles per week.
+ - Contains 2 articles per week.
  - Is available in English.
- - Greek language support comming soon.
+ - Greek language support coming soon.

 ### The Satirical Scroll Premium Newsletter

  - Contains 5 articles 2 times per week.
  - Is available in:
- -- English
+ - English
- -- Greek
+ - Greek
- -- Bulgarian
+ - Bulgarian
- -- [...]
+ - [...]

  - 4.99 EUR per month.

+### Instructions

+In order to subscribe to The Satirical Scroll,

+you need to:

+ - [...]

-## More info
+## Our story

 The Satirical Scroll was created in 2024,

+by two programmers,

 as a humorous newsletter subscription,